-length k) the minimal incoming edge 1 is marked.
+This greedy approach can be combined with the generation method of the training graph, such that the resulting Steiner Graph is identical and such that the overall complexity is reduced to polynomial time.
+Recall the first step of the generation method: all pairs of classifiers of length k are checked for common subclassifiers and eventually integrated into G. After generating $O(n^2)$ subclassifiers, for each classifier f_i (of length k) the minimal incoming edge2 is marked.
 All unmarked edges and also the corresponding outgoing nodes, if they have no other child, are removed.
-In the next step of the iteration, l=k-1, the number of nodes with length l-1 are now at most n, since only maximally n new subclassifiers were included into the graph G. This means, for each level, $O(n^2)$ subclassifiers are generated, where the generation/checking of a subclassifier has cost of $O(n^2)$, since we have to check n bits.
+In the next step of the iteration, l = k - 1, the number of nodes with length l - 1 are now at most n, since only maximally n new subclassifiers were included into the graph G. This means, for each level, $O(n^2)$ subclassifiers are generated, where the generation/checking of a subclassifier has cost of $\Theta(k)$, since we have to check k bits.
 So, in total, each level costs $O(n^2 \cdot k)$ operations.
-And, since we have n levels, the total complexity is $O(n^2)$.
+And, since we have k levels, the total complexity is $O(k^2 \cdot n^2)$.
 The implementation of the combined greedy method is straight-forward, so we omit a pseudocode and we will refer to it as GSTEINER.